-- · Keep the public away from the animal at all times - · Remain on site until members of MCM arrive - .
-The animal and the site will be handed over to MCM on arrival
+- Keep the public away from the animal at all times - Remain on site until members of DEA Oceans and Coasts arrive - The animal and the site will be handed over to DEA Oceans and Coasts on arrival

-In the event that MCM does not want the shark carcass for research purposes, MCM will contact Solid Waste Management for removal of the animal to an appropriate disposal site in accordance with Stranding Category 4.
+In the event that DEA Oceans and Coasts does not want the shark carcass for research purposes, DEA Oceans and Coasts will contact Solid Waste Management for removal of the animal to an appropriate disposal site in accordance with Stranding Category 4.

-6 Category 4: Whale, dolphin, or whale shark carcass
+4. Category 4: Whale, dolphin, or shark carcass